Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-My grandfather used the 'Bury Method' for years to protect his fig trees from the chill of winter, and he was very successful in growing several varieties of figs. I have no idea which varieties of fig he grew, but the fresh fruit was delicious!
+My grandfather used the "Bury Method" for years to protect his figs from the chill of winter, and he was very successful in growing several varieties of figs. I have no idea which varieties of fig he grew, but the fresh fruit was delicious!
 Every fall, we helped with digging out one side of the fig trees, pushing them down to the ground and wrapping the branches in burlap, then burying the trees under layers of straw mulch and dirt.
 When I moved further north to New England, he gave me a couple of rooted cuttings from his favorite fig trees to plant in my yard.

-Unfortunately, the little fig trees were no match against the harsh New England winter.
+Unfortunately, the little trees were no match against the harsh New England winter.
 The wrapped and buried trees did not survive.
-Undaunted, we tried again but this time I potted the fresh cuttings into a container.
+Undaunted, we tried again, but this time, I potted the fresh cuttings into a container.
 The little fig trees happily spend the warm spring and summer months soaking up the sunshine on my deck.
 As the cool weather approaches, I move the containers and the fig trees indoors to rest for the winter in the garage.

-Fig trees are the perfect fruit tree for growing in containers.
+Figs are the perfect tree fruit for growing in containers.
 Their foliage is attractive and tropical in appearance, and the trees do not require a lot of space; even fully grown fig trees are quite content growing within the confines of a large pot.
-Fig trees are easy to care for: they do not require a lot of fertilizers, fig trees grow quickly and respond well to pruning to keep their shape, and they are relatively pest free.
+Fig trees are easy to care for: they do not require a lot of fertilizers, they grow quickly and respond well to pruning to keep their shape, and they are relatively pest-free.

-Fig trees are also self-pollinating, so you can grow just one fig tree and it will bear fruit.
+They are also self-pollinating, so you can grow just one, and it will bear fruit.
 And unlike many of the more commonly grown fruit trees that require years before the first harvest, figs often bear fruit in just their second or third growing season.

-For a small fig tree or cutting, choose a planting container that is at least 12" to 14" in diameter and fill it with a quality potting soil.
-If you compost, mix some of the screened compost into the container along with a quality potting soil to add nutrients and to help retain moisture.
-The small planting pot will work well for the first few years and as the fig trees, it will need transplanting to a larger pot.
+- For a small fig tree or cutting, choose a planting container that is at least 12–14" in diameter and fill it with quality potting soil.
+If you compost, mix some of the screened compost into the container along with quality potting soil to add nutrients and to help retain moisture.
+The small planting pot will work well for the first few years.
+Eventually, it will need transplanting to a larger pot.

-Place the potted fig tree in a sunny location, and keep it well watered to prevent the container from drying out.
+- Place the pot in a sunny location, and keep it well watered to prevent the container from drying out.
 Fig trees are not heavy feeders and do not require a lot of extra fertilizers, and mine do well with just an occasional shot of soluble fertilizer added to the watering can.
-They do not need an abundance of water, but during spells of hot weather the fig tree may need watering daily to prevent the plant from drying out.
+They do not need an abundance of water, but during spells of hot weather, they may need watering daily to prevent the plant from drying out.

 As the growing season progresses, little green buds of fruit begin to form along the branches.
-Depending on the variety, the fig will swell and turn color as it ripens; my figs become streaked in a bronze-ish red and the color intensifies as the fruit ripens.
+Depending on the variety, the fig will swell and turn color as it ripens; my figs become streaked in bronze and red, and the color intensifies as the fruit ripens.
 When plump and soft to the touch, a ripe fig releases its hold from the branch with just a slight tug.

-In autumn, it is time to move the fig tree indoors when the leaves start to yellow and fall.
-Store the fig tree in an unheated garage or basement, where the tree will go dormant for the winter months.
+In autumn, it is time to move the tree indoors when the leaves start to yellow and fall.
+Store it in an unheated garage or basement, where the tree will go dormant for the winter months.
 The dormant trees do not require any sunlight, and they can be stored in total darkness.
 Water the tree periodically throughout the winter, allowing the soil to dry out completely between watering.